 Hoses are available that provide water with acceptable pressure-drop characteristics and that help prevent depletion of some corrosion inhibitors.
-These hoses must be made of peroxide-cured ethylene propylene diene monomer (EPDM) rubber, non-metal oxide material and must have Parker Fluid Connectors quick-connect couplings at each end.
-These couplings are described in this section and are compatible with the heat exchanger couplings.
+These hoses must be made of peroxide-cured ethylene propylene diene monomer (EPDM) rubber, non-metal oxide material and must have Parker Fluid Connectors quick-connect couplings at one end which are attached to the heat exchanger, and must either have a low impedance quick connect coupling or nothing so as to attach to a barb at the other end.
+The Parker couplings are described in this section and are compatible with the heat exchanger couplings.
 Hose lengths from 3 to 15 meters (10 to 50 ft), in increments of 3 meters (10 ft), are available.
 Hoses that are longer than 15 meters (50 ft) might create unacceptable pressure loss in the secondary circuit and reduce the water flow, reducing the heat removal capabilities of the heat exchanger.